awsdocs/amazon-athena-user-guide/doc_source/types-of-updates.md

 + Only certain data types can be converted to other data types\.
 See the table in this section for data types that can change\.
 + For data in Parquet and ORC, you cannot change a column's data type if the table is not partitioned\.

   For partitioned tables in Parquet and ORC, a partition's column type can be different from another partition's column type, and Athena will `CAST` to the desired type, if possible\.
-For information, see [Avoiding Schema Mismatch Errors for Tables with Partitions](updates-and-partitions.md#partitions-dealing-with-schema-mismatch-errors)\.
+For information, see [Avoiding schema mismatch errors for tables with partitions](updates-and-partitions.md#partitions-dealing-with-schema-mismatch-errors)\.

 **Important**
 We strongly suggest that you test and verify your queries before performing data type translations\.
 If Athena cannot convert the data type from the original data type to the target data type, the `CREATE TABLE` query may fail\.